PaperMC/PaperDocs/source/server/configuration.rst

 * shield-blocking-delay
     - **default**: 5
-    - **description**: The number of ticks between a player activiating their shield and it actually blocking damage.
+    - **description**: The number of ticks between a player activating their shield and it actually blocking damage.

 * disable-end-credits